Infineon/IFX007T-Motor-Control/examples/For_H_bridge/README.md

 <img src="/pictures/Schematics_H-bridge.JPG" width="600">

 Now pay attention: You can even drive two DC motors with independent speed and independent direction!
 The only disadvantage is, that each motor can drive only the half of its maximum speed it would be capable of with the given supply voltage.
-This is because both motors share the V Connection (like you can see in the Picture below).
-But lets assume you have a two wheel Robot with a 6V Battery, but your motors turn already fast enough with 3V, this Example would be perfect for you.
+This is because both motors share the V-connection (like you can see in the picture below).
+But lets assume you have a two wheel Robot with a 6V Battery, but your motors turn already fast enough with 3V, this mode would be perfect for you.

 <img src="/pictures/Schematics_H-bridge_two-motors.JPG" width="600">